uttaravadina/exercises/js-exercises/add-big-integers/README.md

 # Instructions

-- Given a string with numbers separated by `\n`, return the sum of these numbers
+- Given a numeric string where each number is separated by `\n`, return the sum of these numbers

 For example -